methodicalcloud/methodicalcloud-site/README.md

 ## Project Structure

-The website is built using Next.js and follows the App Router structure:

-- `app/` - Contains the main application code and pages
-- `components/` - Reusable React components
+This site is now powered by Vercel v0, a generative UI editor and site builder.

+The structure is auto-managed by Vercel and changes dynamically based on the site's design and content.
+Markdown content and static assets are still stored in this repo and synced through GitHub integration.

+Content folders:

-- `content/` - Markdown content for blog posts
+- `content/` - Markdown content for blog posts and pages
-- `lib/` - Utility functions and helpers
-- `public/` - Static assets like images
+- `public/` - Static assets like logos and images

 ## Content Types